Behold.. a Christmas Crochet Stocking. Beautiful. Classic. Fast and fun to make. It might just be your next favorite holiday crochet make!

 With red yarn and K hook, chain 32.
 Join with a slip stitch to first chain, without twisting so that the chain is in one large loop.
 This will be the top edge of the stocking.

-Note that every row until the heel is joined with a slip stitch, then turned to work the next row.
+Note that every row until the heel is joined with a sl st, then turned to work the next row (no need for a stitch marker).
 The joining point will become the center back of the stocking.

 R1-29: ch 1, sc across.
 Slip stitch to top of first sc and turn.
 (32 st)